Create Twitter ads that fit seamlessly into your target audience’s timelines to garner attention, improve traffic, and more.

 - Why you should consider Twitter Ads

-- The types of Twitter advertising
+- The various types of Twitter advertising options

-- Examples of Twitter Ads
+- Twitter Ads examples

-- Ways to optimize your ads
+- How to optimize your ads

 Why Twitter Ads deserve your attention

 Your target audience may very well be active on the Twitter platform.
-The largest Twitter age demographic (19%) is men between 25 and 34 years of age.
-The second-largest is 18-24 year-old women.
-However, Twitter users are hardly all young — more than 15% of them are 50 and up.
+According to Statista, men between 25 and 34 years of age are the largest Twitter age demographic (19%).

 A few key benefits of Twitter Ads are that they’re:

-- Precise: the most effective ones are short and to the point
+- Precise: The most effective ones are short and to the point

-- Unobtrusive: they blend into the news feed organically without jarring the reader
+- Unobtrusive: They blend into the news feed organically without jarring the reader

-- Tailored: it’s possible to tailor these ads precisely to target different audiences
+- Tailored: It’s possible to tailor these ads precisely to target different audiences

-- Versatile: you can create an efficient retargeting campaign in just a few clicks
+- Versatile: You can create an efficient retargeting campaign in just a few clicks

 Types of Twitter Ads

 Twitter determines which audience your content is most suitable for.
 After that, the ads compete in an auction based on your budget.

 The latest Twitter Ads tips

 Constructing a versatile Twitter Ads campaign can take time and practice.
-These are the latest tips to help your ads succeed in 2020.
+These are the latest tips to help your ads succeed in 2022.

 The feature allows you to place your ad at the very top of the “Explore” tab (for the first two visits per person per day), improving its visibility substantially.
 The option supports static messages as well as 6-second GIFs and videos.